anrbn/GCP-Attack-Defense/CloudFunction/PrivEsc-via-CloudFunction.md

 >Note: You might need additional permissions to successfully upload code from the two sources: Local Machine and Cloud Repository via Cloud Function API (gRPC & REST).
 However, for the Source: Cloud Storage, the permissions listed are the least that's required.
 Since it's easier to do it via Cloud Storage, why even bother with the other two? :)

-Notice, how when we use Cloud Function API we dont' need any additional permissions (in our case: cloudfunctions.functions.get).
+Notice how when we use Cloud Function API we don't need any additional permissions (in our case: cloudfunctions.functions.get).
 We only need the permissions that required for the task.
 While in case of gCloud we need to have the additional permission (in our case: cloudfunctions.functions.get), although they were not required.

 If you take a look at the image below, it's clear that of the two methods for deploying a Cloud Function (gCloud and Cloud Function API), Cloud Function API's path requires the least amount of permissions and can easily be chosen over any other method.
 This is another reason why attackers would tend to use this method rather than relying on gCloud.